 Rooney’s wishes are the basis for a looming court fight over who controls the legendary actor’s remains and makes funeral and burial decisions, Augustine said.

 While Rooney disinherited his children, his wife and all but one of her children in a will he signed just weeks before his death, court papers suggest there is not much in his estate to fight over.
 His personal property is valued at just $18,000 despite an unmatched 90-year film career.

-A Los Angeles judge signed a handwritten order Tuesday preventing anyone from removing Rooney's remains until he holds a hearing on Friday.
-Augustine, who is named as estate executor in the will, is asking for that authority.
+A Los Angeles judge signed a handwritten order Tuesday preventing anyone from removing Rooney’s remains until Friday’s hearing.
+Augustine, who is named as estate executor in the will, asked for that authority.

 Attorney Yevgeny Belous, who works with lawyer Mitchell Karasov to represent Jan Rooney, said she is the only person with authority to make the decisions.

 Lawyers for both sides are “working toward the mutual goal of honoring Mickey,” perhaps with an agreement on funeral and burial arrangements, before Friday’s hearing, Belous said.
 “We want Mickey to have a proper ceremony,” he said.
 “We don’t want to drag this into a fight.”

 Rooney already purchased burial plots in a cemetery in the Westlake Village area of Los Angeles County.
 In fact, Rooney’s mother was moved there years ago so the family would be together, Belous said.

 Augustine said Rooney told him shortly before his death that he no longer wanted to be buried in the plot he purchased 15 years earlier.
 “Substantial intervening events” in the years since changed his wishes, but Rooney’s lack of cash prevented him from purchasing a new burial plot, he said.